Entity Tracking in Language Models: Experiment 1: In-context Demonstration

 \section{Experiment 1: In-context Demonstration}

-In the first set of experiments, we used a setup in which the models are provided a small number of in-context demonstrations of the entity tracking task.
-This provides a way to probe the model without providing substantial supervision from which a task could be learned, as well as guiding the model to output the final state in a consistent format that can then be automatically assessed.
+In the first set of experiments, we evaluated pretrained LMs using a small number of in-context demonstrations of the entity tracking task.
+This provides a way to probe the model without requiring substantial supervision for the task, as well as guiding the model to output the final state in a consistent format that can be automatically assessed.\footnote{For GPT-3.5, we were able to instruct the model to output predictions in a consistent format without any in-context demonstrations, thus making it a true zero-shot experiment.
+We discuss the results of this experiment in Appendix~\ref{app:additional-results}.}